OmniCode: A Benchmark for Evaluating Software Engineering Agents: Benchmark Construction

 \subsection{Task Details}

-In \autoref{tab:combined_lang_stats}, we report quantitative statistics over these gold patches to characterize task difficulty across languages.
+In Table~\ref{tab:combined_lang_stats}, we report quantitative statistics over these gold patches to characterize task difficulty across languages.
 Beyond raw patch size, we introduce a composite complexity metric to better capture structural edit difficulty:

-This metric jointly reflects the breadth of codebase interaction, edit fragmentation, and textual change magnitude.
+This metric incorporates the files modified, number of code hunks and lines changed in a diff.
+It jointly reflects the breadth of codebase interaction, edit fragmentation, and textual change magnitude.
 Using this measure, we observe a consistent difficulty ordering across languages: \textbf{C++ > Java > Python}.
-This ordering aligns with downstream agent performance trends reported in \autoref{sec:eval}, suggesting that patch complexity is a meaningful proxy for task difficulty.
+This ordering aligns with downstream agent performance trends reported in Section~\ref{sec:eval}, suggesting that patch complexity is a meaningful proxy for task difficulty.
 In the following, we describe the details of how each of our four task types is set up, along with the evaluation procedures.